 - HTTP Request Headers

-If the attacker was able to glean how content.php works, he could try to include a malicious script to be executed instead of menu.php to steal any server information.
+content.php works, they could try to include a malicious script to be executed, instead of

-As an example, following is a script that the attacker could host to read the password file on UNIX-based systems. (malicious.php which resides in www.attacker-site.com)
+For example, the attacker might host a script like the one below to read the password file on UNIX-based systems, located in

 $filename = "/etc/passwd";